Skip to content

 • Improves skin’s rough texture by making it smooth for makeup application.

 • It’s affordable!
 Something so amazing with enormous skin benefits.
-(Try from The Ordinary)

 How to use Hyaluronic acid in your skincare routine?

-• When using other ingredients, acids or serums, use Hyaluronic acid as the last serum before the moisturizer followed by sunscreen.
+• When using other ingredients, acids, or serums, use Hyaluronic acid as the last serum before the moisturizer followed by sunscreen.

 • Apply Hyaluronic acid on clean damp skin, it absorbs amazingly well on damp skin.

 Now you have a good knowledge of Hyaluronic acid.
 Great job but our hero ingredient is coming up next.
+Who is it?

 It’s RETINOL